TheUltiOne/MurderMystery-EXILED/README.md

 Otherwise, the target will be saved and the attacker will die.

 The configs are explained and easy to understand in their file, I don't see the need to put them here.

+(For you devs out there that hate that it's in multiple handler files, this was one of my first plugins ok?
+I prefered it in multiple files)